-Overview Key strengths Key risks A global premium automotive manufacturer with market share of about 20% in the premium segment, highly recognized brands, and geographically well-diversified sales.
-Large exposure to China (approximately 33% of cars sold in the first nine months of 2023), a region where dynamics will challenge volume growth and pricing over 2024-2025, in our view.
+Key strengths Key risks A global premium automotive manufacturer with market share of about 20% in the premium segment, highly recognized brands, and geographically well-diversified sales.
+Large exposure to China (approximately 33% of cars sole in the first nine months of 2023), a region where dynamics will challenge volume growth and pricing over 2024-2025, in our view.
 Leading share of battery electric vehicle sales globally, rapidly rising to 15% in 2023.
-High and relatively inflexible research and development and capital expenditure of 10.0%-12.0% of sales in 2013- 2025 for electrification and digital vehicle technology, even in times of weaker demand, which could result in volatile earnings and free operating cash flow.
+High and relatively inflexible research and development and capital expenditure of 10.0%-12.0% of sales in 2013-2025 for electrification and digital vehicle technology, even in times of weaker demand, which could result in volatile earnings and free operating cash flow.
 Very strong balance sheet, which will be maintained in 2023-2025 (\in 8.2 billion in adjusted net cash on June 30, 2023), supported by a conservative financial policy and strong liquidity.
 Some regional mismatch between production and sales regions causing exposure to trade turbulence, but the gap is declining following the localization of some market hitters in China.
 Well-established captive finance operations support vehicle sales and leasing, particularly in the U.S. and Europe, characterized by strong asset quality and conservative residual value exposure management.

-years.
-Passenger car sales in China accounted for about 33% of total units sold in the first nine months of 2023.
-In our revised global auto sector forecast, we anticipate only slow sales growth in the region, in addition to ongoing pricing pressure over 2024 and 2025 as a result of intense competition, particularly in the battery electric vehicle (BEV) segment.
+revised global auto sector forecast, we anticipate only slow sales growth in the region, in addition to ongoing pricing pressure over 2024 and 2025 as a result of intense competition, particularly in the battery electric vehicle (BEV) segment.
 Unlike in Europe and the U.S., we think BMW's premium positioning in China is less effective in protecting it against aggressive price competition for vehicles at the low end of the portfolio.